Stainless Steel Bolts vs. Zinc T-nuts

-In the climbing wall world, the solution is to use the proper lubricant on the bolt and t-nut before use as well as every time you move a hold.
+In the climbing wall world, the solution is to use the proper lubricant on the bolt and T-nut before use and every time you move a hold.
 Dry film lubricants, lubricants rich in molybdenum disulfide (moly), graphite, mica, and even extreme pressure waxes are effective in reducing the friction caused when stainless meets stainless.

-If seizing happens and you recognize it when entering or retreating a bolt to/from a t-nut, stop immediately.
+If seizing happens and you recognize it when entering or retreating a bolt either to or from a T-nut, stop immediately.
 There may be a save here.
 Use "penetrating oil."
 Spray into the threads and leave for a few hours.
 Let the oil do its work.
 Again, use the wonderful internet and Google search "penetrating oil."
-You'll find many on Amazon.

 Let's face it, a lot of home wall builders are new to all this and want to get the build done.
 It's the weekend.
 Steps get skipped, like using anti-seize.
 Since you are most likely going to install today, at least use some WD40.
-You can find it at Home Depot/Lowes/Auto Parts store.
+You can find it at most hardware or auto part stores.
 You may get lucky and find anti-seize.

 Our last words of advice.
 Write yourself a note and stick it on your wall.
 Something like "buy some anti-seize and use it before this wall gets ruined.